 - Deficiency Balance: When the proceeds of the foreclosure aren’t enough to pay the entire mortgage, there would be a deficiency balance.
 The lender may sue you in order to collect this remaining payment.

-To understand how to sell a house in Tennessee during the foreclosure process, we must first talk about the foreclosure timeline.
+To understand how to sell a house during the Tennessee foreclosure process, we must first talk about the foreclosure timeline.
 Generally, this process has six phases, according to Forbes.

 Phase 1: First Missed Payment